The Red Lucky Seeds or Seeds of The Precious Saga Tree (Adenanthera Pavonina) for Your Handmade Jewelry.

-It takes about 1 hours to get 1000 seeds, but only charged US$47.47 per 5 Kilo’s, aprox.
-17500 seeds (not drilled).
+It takes about 1 hours to get 1000 seeds, but only charged US$12.47 per 500 seeds (not drilled).
 These seeds are vibrant, fresh and full of Mana (Power in Hawaiian).
 Thank you so much for supporting Indonesian seller like Mamak Kurniawan!
 If this Red Lucky Seeds calls to you, every minute collecting and sorting this Red Lucky Seeds is a joy for Mamak Kurniawan.

-This offer for extra large package, each package is 5 Kilo’s that contain aprox.
-17500 seeds not drilled.
+This offer for medium package, each package contain 500 seeds not drilled.
 If you need more or need more cheap price, please choose the bigger packages that already listed to save your money.

 Small package, each package contain 100 seeds, the price is US$4.74 per pack.